AB toxin: Examples

+Research

 The two-phase mechanism of action of AB toxins is of particular interest in cancer therapy research.
 The general idea is to modify the B component of existing toxins to selectively bind to malignant cells.
 This approach combines results from cancer immunotherapy with the high toxicity of AB toxins, giving raise to a new class of chimeric protein drugs, called immunotoxins.